3n39m4/3n39m4.github.com/VPN-blocking-bypass-with-socat.md

 ## Requirements of the solution:

-1. Free or cheap solution (no one wants to pay any money :smiley: ).
+1. Free or cheap solution (no one wants to pay any money :D ).

 The idea is simple, we want to make a tunnel of a white listed protocol (for ex: SSL/TLS) which is hard to block or do DPI on it.
 Then encapsulating our VPN traffic inside it.

 While searching I came cross a Reddit [discussion](https://redd.it/73zc61) which had a lot of ideas and solutions to the problem but it didn’t suit me nor my needs.

-## What you will need is:
+## What you will need:

 1. AWS instance (any VPS)
 2. SOCAT